Boutique Workshops - NYSORA

 Workshops are led by experienced clinicians and educators with deep expertise in regional anesthesia, pain medicine, and ultrasound-guided techniques.

-Faculty composition varies by course and is listed on each workshop or boot camp page.
+Faculty composition varies by course and is listed on each workshop page.

 No formal prerequisites are required for most workshops.
 Courses support a range of skill levels—from trainees building fundamentals to experienced clinicians refining ultrasound-guided techniques.